-Riomaggiore is the easternmost village of the Cinque Terre, the first coming from La Spezia: for those coming from the Levante it is the gateway to the discovery of an area dotted with natural wonders, history and architecture.
+Riomaggiore is the easternmost village in the Cinque Terre, the first coming from La Spezia: for those coming from the Levant, it is the gateway to the discovery of an area studded with natural wonders, history and architecture.

 To welcome you there is, suspended between the sea and the sky, perched on the rock, the village of Riomaggiore.
 An agglomeration of tower-houses overlooking the sea in pastel colors typical of the villages of Liguria and a labyrinth of alleys, stairways, alleys and hidden corners.

 Riomaggiore dates back to the 7th century and thanks to its hidden and unique position it has preserved its authenticity over the centuries as well as the nature that surrounds it: an uncontaminated but shaped Mediterranean scrub, with stone terraces and dry stone walls, by the skilled hands of man .

 Only in the nineteenth century the village was reached by the railway, which first connected it to the other villages of the Cinque Terre and then to the rest of Italy.

 In the same period the great painter Telemaco Signorini, exponent of the artistic movement of the Macchiaioli, was fascinated by this place and tried to impress its beauty in his paintings.